zero804/gitter/docs/messages.md

 This is probably one of the reasons you are here in the first place.
 Gitter supports markdown in chat.
 Yes, that's right.
 Markdown.
 In Chat.
 Such win.

-We not only support basic markdown, but also we do syntax highlighting for code and also support issue mentions and @ mentions.
+We do not only support basic markdown, but also we do syntax highlighting for code and also support issue mentions and @ mentions.

 For those unfamiliar with markdown, [GitLab has a nice Markdown reference doc](https://docs.gitlab.com/ee/user/markdown.html).
 You can access a simple guide in the Gitter application by clicking on the `M↓` icon to the right of the chat input area.